HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: April 29, 2020

+**Today's Progress**: Worked on Python exercises.
+Started coding the Flask app foundation

+**Thoughts:** Trying to keep the rules solid in my mind, switching back and forth with Python and Javascript.
+Theres no doubt I prefer Python.
+Today I worked on Python Dictionaries and Lists and reviewed Lambda functions and zip function with PythonForAll study group.
+I'm building the Flask app foundation of the Portfolio Website Flask App. ****Someone please explain why is this so much fun?***  I will end up building everything on Flask at the rate I am going.

+**Link(s) to work:** [Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech), [Python 3 Exercises](https://github.com/HajaSChilds/python3_playground)

 ### Day 8: April 28, 2020

 **Today's Progress**: Worked on Javascript exercises.
 Started the Portfolio Website